linuxmint/cinnamon-spices-themes/CBlue/README.md

 ## Versions

+* 1.10: slight panel touch-ups.
 * 1.9: instruction for the extra from Firefox 69.
-* 1.8: color arrows calendar, modification of the workspace applet (visual representation)
+* 1.8: color arrows calendar, modification of the workspace applet (visual representation).
 * 1.7: modify categories in the menu and menu items, change of the sound player applet buttons.
 * 1.6: change of background color.
 * 1.5: support for Weather + BAMS applets and photoframe desklet.